CharaChorder/docs/docs/GenerativeTextMenu.rst

 ``Path: GTM > Keyboard > Debounce Press``

-The debounce press setting refers to the time frame (measured in milliseconds) in which  :doc:`CCOS<CharaChorder Operating System (CCOS)>` will filter out duplicate key activations on a press event.
+The debounce press setting refers to the time frame (measured in milliseconds) in which  :doc:`CCOS<CCOS>` will filter out duplicate key activations on a press event.
 In other words, any duplicate activations within the given time frame will only be counted as one.

 We should adjust this setting if we are having unintentional duplicate characters while typing.
-Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CharaChorder Operating System (CCOS)>` to wait longer before typing an additional character that's assigned to the same switch-direction.
-However, having this setting set too high might also cause issues with :doc:`CCOS<CharaChorder Operating System (CCOS)>` not reading intentional double-presses, so it's recommended to try different numbers in small increments.
+Increasing this value will lower the probability that unwanted duplicate characters will appear because it tells :doc:`CCOS<CCOS>` to wait longer before typing an additional character that's assigned to the same switch-direction.
+However, having this setting set too high might also cause issues with :doc:`CCOS<CCOS>` not reading intentional double-presses, so it's recommended to try different numbers in small increments.
 This setting should be used in connection with the :ref:`debounce release<GenerativeTextMenu:Debounce Release>` setting.

 You can find the default debounce press value of the different CharaChorder devices in the table below: